Collectors Plus

 Tracing parallel investigations into image, structure, gesture, and spatial perception, this iteration brings together a focused selection of works from Southeast Asian contemporary practice articulated across the past three decades.

 The presentation is further contextualized by the meticulous graphite works of Patricia Perez Eustaquio and the rigorous formal inquiries of Maria Taniguchi and Mit Jai Inn.
-Jai Inn’s compositions ground his practice in themes of impermanence and the passage of time.
+Originally conceived for a Ho Trai, a traditional library for sacred Buddhist scriptures, Jai Inn’s Untitled AP26-1 (2026) grounds his practice in themes of impermanence and the passage of time.
+His compositions are spare and unstable, as though erosion has already begun its work; these forms hover between emergence and erasure, sustaining a sense of presence without fully revealing themselves.
 Complemented by the evocative paintings of Soler Santos and Gene Paul Martin, the exhibition resists a linear narrative, allowing diverse practices to intersect, interrupt, and refract one another.

 Collectors Plus is on view from 30 May to 11 July 2026 at the Silverlens Den.